charles-owen/step-cl/README.md

-# CourseLib Site user support component
+# CourseLib Site step assignment support component

+A CourseLib Step assignment is an assignment that has multiple pages than are typically completed sequentially.

 ***This is a work in progress***